qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 #### `type` : `imm_ptl:convert_conventional_portal`
 This can only be used with triggerer `imm_ptl:conventional_dimension_change`.
 When a player goes through a conventional portal and experience a dimension travel with loading screen, this can be used to convert that conventional portal into a see-through portal.

+**It converts the portal after the player goes through it once.
+It does not convert the portal after creation.**

 If the conventional portal is horizontal, it will generate a one-faced bi-way portal with a flipping rotation transformation.
 Otherwise, it behaves the same as `imm_ptl:try_hard_to_match`.

+For this form, the space ratio does not matter.

 * `portal_block` Block id or block tag.
 The conventional portal's block.